Foundational Concepts

 Decisions about whether and how to transform the data can strongly affect the conclusions of subsequent analyses.
 Most of the techniques that we are using in this course make minimal statistical assumptions, which means that adjustments do not have to be made for statistical reasons but rather can focus on the ecological questions of interest.

 Transformations can be applied to both response variables and explanatory variables.
-Response variables are often transformed en masse, while explanatory variables are transformed individually.
+Response variables are often transformed en masse.
+Explanatory variables are usually transformed individually.
 Each explanatory variable can be evaluated separately to determine which type of transformation, if any, is appropriate.

 Transformations should be scripted rather than permanently changing the raw data file.
 Scripting ensures flexibility to try other adjustments, skip them entirely, etc.